8 people injured during a shooting at MLK Day event in Fort Pierce, Florida, authorities say – KION546

 By Elizabeth Wolfe and Jamiel Lynch, CNN

-Eight people were shot at a Martin Luther King Jr. Day event in Fort Pierce, Florida, the St. Lucie County Sheriff’s Office confirmed to CNN.
+Eight people were shot at a crowded Martin Luther King Jr. Day event in Fort Pierce, Florida, authorities said Monday night.

-One of the shooting victims was critically injured and four other people were injured while trying to leave the area, public information officer Tonya Woodworth said.
+All eight adult victims were brought to a hospital, including one person who is in critical condition, St. Lucie County Sheriff’s Office Chief Deputy Brian Hester said.

+At least four others were injured in the melee that followed the shooting, according to the sheriff’s office.

+More than a thousand people were gathered at a block party in Ilous Ellis Park when shots began ringing out around 5:20 p.m., Hester said.

-The shooting broke out Monday evening at the Ilous Ellis Park, she said, where the community was celebrating a Martin Luther King Jr. Day car show and “family fun day,” according to the city’s website.
+The community was celebrating a Martin Luther King Jr. Day car show and “family fun day,” according to the city’s website.

+“As the shots rang out, people were just running in all directions,” Hester said.
+“As our deputies were arriving and entering the scene… it was mass chaos there.
+There were people laying behind cars, laying behind anything they could lay behind.
+It was kind of hard to tell who was a victim and who was just hiding at that point.”

+Two sheriff’s deputies were working in the park and were able to provide aid to the injured, Hester said.
+He added that several witnesses were also helping to render aid and take people to the hospital.

 The event featured a DJ, kids activities and an afternoon of car show judging, a flyer for the event says.
 Security was being provided by the sheriff’s department, it says.